Grades 6-8 · Starting with Grade 6

 People families already know and trust.

-Patricia and Todd are shaping the format together, with both female and male teaching presence built into the preferred class structure.
+Patricia and Todd are shaping the format together, with a male-and-female teacher pair built into the preferred class structure.

 Co-teacher